Kendall's tau and Spearman's rho for normal location-scale and skew-normal scale mixture copulas: Kendall's tau and Spearman's rho for normal location-scale mixture copulas

-In this section, we start by presenting the formulas and properties of Kendall's and Spearman's rank correlations for bivariate normal location-scale mixture copulas, defined in Definition~\ref{def:MN-copula}.
-Next, we specialize these results to the GH skew-$t$ copula, an important and widely applicable special case.
-In the last subsection, we focus on the equi-skew and single-skew settings where we highlight their particular relevance.
+In this section, we present the formulas and properties of Kendall's tau and Spearman's rho for bivariate normal location-scale mixture copulas.
+Then, we specialize the results to the GH skew-$t$ copula, an important and widely applicable special case.
+In the last subsection, we discuss the equi-skew and single-skew settings.